-All students applying for loans for the first time during the 2019-2020 year will be required to attend a loan workshop and be enrolled in six or more units.
+All students applying for loans for the first time during the 2020-2021 year will be required to complete the entrance counseling available on www.studentloans.gov and be enrolled in six or more units.

-Students applying for repeat loans during the 2019-2020 year may be required to attend an additional workshop.
+Students applying for repeat loans during the 2020-2021 year may be required to provide additional paperwork.

-All high borrowers applying for loans will be required to do in-person counseling and complete additional paperwork.
+All high borrowers applying for loans will be required to do person to person counseling (via Zoom or Cranium Café) and complete additional paperwork.